 Booking a tour with a guide

-One option is to book an anime tour with a local guide, although these tend to focus on anime and gaming hubs rather than real-life locations from anime.
+One option is to book a Tokyo anime tour with a local guide, although these tend to focus on anime and gaming hubs rather than real-life locations from anime.
 In other words, you’ll probably be checking out manga and anime shops or cafes in the likes of Ikebukuro or Akihabara, not, you know, the place where so-and-so from X show met that girl on that day.
 In the rain.
 With that umbrella.
 And then they went to that restaurant.

 DIY anime pilgrimages